 The College abides by all state and local laws pertaining to drinking and will enforce underage drinking laws.
 BPCC policy prohibits the consumption, possession, or distribution of alcoholic beverages in or on any College property or while participating in any College-sponsored trip.
 The use, possession, or distribution of illegal drugs is prohibited.

-Students may be charged with a violation of the Student Code of Conduct and be brought before the Disciplinary Hearing Committee for violations of the alcohol and drug policy.
+Students may be charged with a violation of the Student Code of Conduct and be brought before the Disciplinary Hearing Committee for violations of the alcohol and drug free campus policy.
 Sanctions for violations and procedures for conducting a hearing are listed in the Student Handbook.
 Sanctions may include--but are not limited to--counseling, suspension of privileges, community service, or suspension from the College.

 If your vehicle breaks down or you have a flat:

 If you believe you are being followed, do not go home.
 Drive to a well-lighted public place or the police station.
 Try to get the license number, a vehicle description, and suspect description of the person following you.

 If you see what appears to be an emergency situation, do not stop.
 Call 911 and describe the situation you observed.
 There are numerous ploys that are used to attempt to get drivers to stop and render aid.
 One such ploy would be a child's car seat with a doll dressed as a child sitting on the shoulder of the road.
 Once you stop, you are subject to criminal activity such as rape, kidnapping, mugging, robbery, car-jacking, etc.